Levant Front: Initial formation

-Dissolution and reestablishment in 2015
+2015: Dissolution and reestablishment

 On 18 April 2015, the Levant Front announced its dissolution as an alliance, however it stated that the member factions would continue to coordinate with each other militarily.
 Reasons behind the split were believed to include a lack of coordination between the groups and increasing defections of its members to other factions.
-Following its end as a single unified group, it continued to act as a joint operations room.

-On 26 April 2015, along with other major Aleppo based groups, the Levant Front established the Fatah Halab joint operations room.

 Between May and June 2015, the Trotskyist Leon Sedov Brigade joined the Levant Front.
 In June 2016, it largely separated from the group, before completely leaving in October 2016.

 The group announced its reactivation on 18 June.
-Its new leader is Abu Amr, who was an Ahrar ash-Sham commander.
+Its new leader is Abu Amr, who was an Ahrar al-Sham commander.
 On 29 June, the Levant Front released their charter.

 Since its reactivation on 18 June, the Levant Front operates as a unified group with former members acting as independent groups.
-Various groups have joined and left the group since its reactivation, such as Abu Amara Battalions and the Thuwar al-Sham Battalions.
+Various groups have joined and left the group since its reactivation, such as Abu Amara Battalions and the Levant Revolutionaries Battalions.